Bassna/Roleplaying-Menu/README.md

 ## Quick Start Guide

 Before we dive into the features, here's how to get started.
 Download and run `RoleplayingMenu.AHK`.
 Then, press the `F5` hotkey to open the main Roleplaying Menu.
+A RPLines.txt file will be created to store your Roleplay lines in the same folder.

 If you prefer not to use AutoHotKey, an alternative is to use `RoleplayingMenu.exe`.
 This executable runs the Roleplaying Menu on Windows and is identical to the AHK version and located in the OPTIONAL folder.